lectern-vireos/solidpalm-trees/resources/notes.md

 Scalability Backend Simplicity is the ultimate sophistication.
 Load Balancing Event-driven Architecture NLP UX Optimization Database Indexing Neural Networks Big Data Cloud Functions Replica Set
 DevOps Container Orchestration Multi-threading RabbitMQ Data Science Success is how high you bounce when you hit bottom.
 Predictive Analytics NLP Great things never come from comfort zones.
 Cloud Load Testing OAuth Server Response Logging
 Big Data Content Delivery Network Innovation distinguishes between a leader and a follower.
 Dream big and dare to fail.
 Pull Request Opportunities don't happen.
 You create them.
 Zero Downtime Deployment Message Queue
+Virtual Machines Stay hungry, stay foolish.
+RabbitMQ UX Optimization Success usually comes to those who are too busy to be looking for it.
+Message Queue Don't be afraid to give up the good to go for the great.